puppetlabs/puppet-rfc/arm-4.heredoc/heredoc.md

 </table>

 The optional start may be separated from the end marker ny whitespace (but not newline).
-These are legal end markers
+These are legal end markers:

     -END
     - END